mohlemeyer/vertxQunitSinon/README.md

 # Vert.x JavaScript Testrunner
-## built on QUnit and  Sinon.JS
+## Built on QUnit and  Sinon.JS
 This module contains ports of the [QUnit](http://qunitjs.com) and [Sinon.JS] (http://sinonjs.org) JavaScript testing frameworks for the Vert.x platform, supplemented by an easy to use testrunner.

 # Getting Started
-The module has not (yet) been submitted to the Vert.x module registry, but should be easy enough to use anyway.
-* Simply clone the code or download a zip and install in a separate directory parallel to your locally installed modules.
+## Installation
+Simply run the module with `vertx runmod mohlemeyer~vertxQunitSinon-{version}` (see the Vert.x [module registry](http://modulereg.vertx.io) for the latest available release).
+This will install the module and immediately run the unit tests.

+## Set up Your Test Module
-* Then set up the test module which will hold your test scripts and [`include`](http://vertx.io/mods_manual.html#includes) the QUnit/Sinon module as a resource.
+Create a test module which will hold your test scripts and [`include`](http://vertx.io/mods_manual.html#includes) the QUnit/Sinon module `mohlemeyer~vertxQunitSinon-{version}` as a resource.

-* Write a short script as the [`main`](http://vertx.io/mods_manual.html#main) of your test module to start the testrunner.
+In your test module write a short script as the [`main`](http://vertx.io/mods_manual.html#main) to start the testrunner.
 In its simplest form this might be a file in your top level directory with the following contents:

 ```javascript
 var container = require('vertx/container');